-The woman’s niece had recently received word that her beloved fiancé had been wounded, and was in a far-away hospital recovering from his injuries.
+The woman’s niece had just received word that her beloved fiancé was wounded and in a far-away hospital recovering from his injuries.
 No one knew how long the young woman would have to wait before her soldier was well enough to return to her and exchange vows.

 (Insert collective love-filled sigh.
 Ahhhhhh)

 Have you ever heard of anything more romantic?
 And this is why the Double Wedding Ring Quilt has become such a popular pattern, and has been used for special occasions FOREVER AFTER.

 Over the years the Double Wedding Ring quilt has lost none of its charm.
 With new modern variations popping up everywhere it is continuously being made and remade anew.
 The Double Wedding Ring quilt block isn’t the quickest or easiest block, so prepare yourself for quite a project, but you can do anything in the name of love!
 You can even sew curves.
 Yes, you.

 The traditional Double Wedding Ring quilt block has a variety of piecing options and methods, and you may even want to try a few out before getting started on your final quilt.
 Though the quilt block does require a higher quantity of one solid color for most patterns, the “ring” section leaves considerable opportunity to use up some scraps.